awesome-astra/docs/docs/pages/develop/languages/go.md

 **ℹ️ Overview**

 These instructions are aimed at helping people connect to Astra DB programmatically using the community-driven Gocql driver.
-This driver does not have an option to process the Astra secure connect bundle, so part of connecting is completing that process manually, as is shown below.

 **📦 Prerequisites [ASTRA]**